praphulla-stha/internship-project/README.md

 DummyJSON API Automation Framework
 A modular, scalable API testing framework for the DummyJSON API, built with Python, requests, and pytest.
-This framework automates CRUD (Create, Read, Update, Delete) operations for multiple endpoints (/products, /users, /posts, /carts), designed for QA engineers and developers.
+This framework automates CRUD (Create, Read, Update, Delete) operations for multiple endpoints (/products, /users, /posts, /carts), designed for QA engineers and software developers.
 Features

 Modular Design: Separates services, tests, and utilities for easy maintenance.